Non-negative curvature and torus actions: Preliminaries

-Note that the action of $T^k$ on $M$ is maximal if and only if there exists a minimal orbit $T^k(x)$.
-The following lemma of \cite{I} shows that a maximal action on $M$ means that there is no larger torus which acts on $M$ effectively.
+Note that the action of $T^k$ on $M$ is isotropy-maximal if and only if there exists a minimal orbit $T^k(x)$.
+The following lemma of \cite{I} shows that an isotropy-maximal action on $M$ implies that there is no larger torus acting on $M$ effectively.

-\begin{lemma} \cite{I} Let $M$ be a connected manifold with an effective $T^k$ action.
+\begin{lemma} \cite{I} Let $M$ be a connected manifold with an effective $T^k$-action.
 Let $T^l \subset T^k$ be a subtorus of $T^k$.
-Suppose that the action of $T^k$ restricted to $T^l$ on $M$ is maximal.
+Suppose that the action of $T^k$ restricted to $T^l$ on $M$ is isotropy-maximal.
 Then $T^l = T^k$. \end{lemma}

-A similar statement about almost maximal actions is also true.
-That is, if $M$ admits an almost maximal action of rank $k$, then at most a torus of rank $k+1$ can act on $M$ effectively.